Vergil-am/Dogetime/README.md

 - app video player (It opens webview links or external player).
 - anime in external player (currently anime is only available in webview i am working on extracting links).
 - Multi language support.
+- Movie and series subtitles (currently they're only available in webview).